HassanAli101/SampleDevTest/README.md

 npm run populate-users
 ```

-and a user will be created in the connected mongodb cluster, with the username: "Faraz@RhodiumTech.com"
+and a user will be created in the connected mongodb cluster, with the email: "Faraz@RhodiumTech.com"

 ### Running server: